-Conversation with Bertrand Piccard, founder of Solar Impulse and the World Alliance for Efficient Solutions.
+Bertrand Piccard is the founder of the Solar Impulse Foundation and the World Alliance for Efficient Solutions.

 En français sur UP’ Magazine.

-Bertrand Piccard was invited to speak at Movin’On, a global event on sustainable mobility held last June in Montreal and produced by Michelin in partnership with C2 Montreal.
-The topic of his talk was: “How to achieve the impossible, how to invent, how to innovate, how to create, how to get out of one’s comfort zone, how to get rid of one’s certitudes and beliefs in order to be free to think about new ways forward.”
+Bertrand Piccard was a guest speaker at Movin’On, a global event on sustainable mobility held last June in Montreal and produced by Michelin in partnership with C2 Montreal.
+The topic of his talk was: “How to achieve the impossible, how to invent, how to innovate, how to create, how to get out of one’s comfort zone, how to get rid of one’s certitudes and beliefs to be free to think about new ways forward.”

 Bertrand is the founder and pilot of Solar Impulse, the first round-the-world solar flight.
 We had previously met in Paris during the COP21 negotiations on climate change mitigation in 2015.